-That’s many requests on the backend with just one user.
+That’s a lot of requests on the backend with just one user.
 Now imagine a site where there are multiple editors logged in concurrently.
 Such a site can rack up Ajax requests rapidly, generating high CPU usage.

 admin-ajax.php calls in a day with only 2,000 unique visitors.
 That’s a weak requests-to-visits ratio.

-Kinsta’s team noticed the /wp-admin referrer URL and correctly determined the root cause.
-These requests were due to DARTDrones’ admins and editors updating the site frequently in anticipation for the show.
+Investigators noticed the /wp-admin referrer URL and correctly determined the root cause.
+These requests were due to DARTDrones’ admins and editors updating the site frequently in anticipation of the show.

 WordPress has fixed this Heartbeat API issue partially long ago.
 For instance, you can reduce the frequency of requests generated by the Heartbeat API on hosts with limited resources.
 It also suspends itself after one hour of keyboard/mouse/touch inactivity.